 The Wills Retina Fellowship is accredited by the Association of University Professors of Ophthalmology (AUPO) and meets guidelines set forth by the AUPO fellowship compliance committee.
 In order to apply, please go to www.sfmatch.org.
 The SF Match application process opens on June 3, 2019.
 All applicants are encouraged to submit a completed application as early as possible.
 Applications will not be accepted after August 17, 2019.
 The 2019 fellowship interview process will consist of a dinner on Friday, October 25, 2019 with interviews on Saturday, October 26, 2019.
 Commitments to both dates are mandatory.

 Once the central application has been submitted, additional document requirements listed below should be sent to Wills Eye Hospital to complete the application process.
 These items can either be mailed or emailed to the Fellowship Coordinator.

 Wills Eye Retina Service

 Philadelphia, PA 19107-5109

-First- and second-year fellows share call and determine the schedule.
-Weekday call (Monday through Thursday) is split such that each fellow is on-call once every 6 days.
-Similarly, weekend call (Friday through Sunday) is split such that each fellow is on-call once every 6 weekends.
+First- and second-year fellows jointly share call and determine the schedule.
+Weekday call (Monday through Thursday) is split such that each fellow is on call once every 6 days.
+Similarly, weekend call (Friday through Sunday) is split such that each fellow is on call once every 6 weekends.
 Each fellow also rotates Saturday morning rounding on post-operative patients once every 6 Saturdays.
 The first call day for incoming fellows starts on September 1.

 Fellows may take up to 3 weeks of vacation per year with 1 week being taken during either the week of Christmas or New Years.
 Academic days are allowed for conferences in which the fellow is presenting a paper or poster and for job interviews.